 The bike was a Huffy Barnstormer.
 My very first bike.
 When my dad got it for me it was white, with a fat comfy saddle not too unlike a banana seat, and a number plate with a picture of Snoopy flying his Sopwith Camel on it.
 Of course, by the time of this bike wreck it was red and had been outfitted with components more closely resembling a bmx bike, or as close to one as I could muster in around ‘77 or ‘78.
 I don’t remember how I sourced the parts.
 But I definitely was a bike-tinkerer from a young age.
 One of the only things I’ve ever really enjoyed tinkering on is bikes.

 The ramp was perfect.
 Big enough to intimidate, and on enough of a slope to hit fast and fly.
 And the two pieces of broken concrete forming the ramp didn’t meet at the peak evenly, there was a kicker, a little lip formed by the higher backside piece of concrete that would kick me up higher as I took off.
 To get an idea of just how far I was flying, and just how awesome I really was, I’d put a stick across the sidewalk and try to watch mid-air to see whether I’d reached it or not.
 If I had a friend with me, we’d take turns watching each other and marking the spot where we each landed to see who was jumping the farthest.
 And of course, sometimes we’d fill the space beyond the ramp with dangerous items to jump over, like broken bottles, or each other’s bike, or something else we’d find nearby.
 One day, feeling very proud of how fast and dangerous I was, my gym class teacher walked past on his way home from school.
 I had scattered a bunch of broken bottles across the sidewalk beyond the jump so I could fly over it all like Fonzie over sharks.
 My gym teacher scolded me for being unsafe, and told me to remove all the glass before I hurt myself or someone else.
-I did’nt remove the glass.
+I didn’t remove the glass.
 I wasn’t quite yet one to be a wise-ass to adults back then, I developed that trait sometime after elementary school, but I definitely ignored his scolding at the time and continued living dangerously.

 One day, however, I did crash really hard.
 It didn’t involve any broken glass or anything like that.
 I just messed up.
 I had been hitting this jump practically every day for some time.
 Years I would imagine.
 On this day, my friend Russ and I were taking turns jumping, each trying to jump farther than the other.
-At least I think it was Russ.
 As I’ve already said, the jump was at the bottom of a slope, and being the competitive guy that I am, I was really flying, really pedaling hard and trying to get as much speed as possible to hit that ramp with.
-So, I was pedaling out of the saddle, rocking the bike back and forth putting every bit of strength I had at about 9 years old into the effort, Freddie was there next to the jump, yelling at me as I screamed toward him.
+So, I was pedaling out of the saddle, rocking the bike back and forth putting every bit of strength I had at about 9 years old into the effort, Russ was there next to the jump, yelling at me as I screamed toward him.
 I don’t think I ever hit it faster.

-Now, I knew from my earliest days on the bike that when jumping a ramp, you need to land on the rear wheel.
+Now, I knew from my earliest days on the bike that when jumping a ramp, you need to land on the rear wheel first.
 You keep your weight back, the front end light, and land with the rear wheel first, just before the front wheel.
 Well, I hit the kicker wrong.
 I knew I was in trouble straight away, I immediately felt my weight moving forward, my front wheel dropping, the rear wheel rising; simultaneously I was turning the front wheel as my body struggled to right itself.
-Later as a bmx rider I would purposefully cross my wheel up when jumping.
+Later as a BMX rider I would purposefully cross my wheel up like this when jumping.
 Cross it up, kick out my rear end, lay the bike down a bit flat in the air, a “tabletop” we called it.
-Tricks and controlled stunts that I copied from my bmx racer heroes.
+Tricks and controlled stunts that I copied from my BMX racer heroes.
 But on that day, I didn’t yet have those heroes, only Fonzie.
 And I was not purposefully doing any kind of mid-jump trick.
 I merely screwed up and was not in control and was holding the bars crossed so the bar-end was pointing right at my heart.